seaneoo/wpit/README.md

 ## Options

-- **Enable mod?** If set to _yes_, the mod will function as intended.
+- **Enable WPIT** If set to _yes_, the mod will function as intended.
 If _no_, it will not do anything.
+- **Display Nameplate** The mode in which the owner nameplates will appear.
+  - Hover: If you target the pet with your crosshair, the nameplate will show (similar to custom names).
+  - Always: As long as you are within 64 blocks of the pet, the nameplate will show.
+  - Nearby: If you are within X number of blocks of the pet, the nameplate will show (configurable amount, up to 64).
+- **Nearby Distance** The number of blocks for the Nearby display mode to work (min 1, max 64).
-- **Always display nameplate?** If set to _yes_, the name of the owner will be shown regardless of if you're looking at the entity.
+- **Show Other Owners** If set to _yes_, more than the primary owner of the pet will show.
+Only used for foxes.
-- **Nameplate scale %** The scale of the owner's nameplate relative to the default size (50 is 50% of the default size).
+- **Nameplate Format** Change the format of the nameplate.
+Use _%s_ as a placeholder for the owner's name.
-- **Text color** Changes the color of the owner's nameplate.
+- **Nameplate Text Color** Changes the color of the owner's nameplate.
 If you edit this in-game, it will autocomplete valid inputs.
-- **Show secondary owners?** If set to _yes_, only one owner of a pet will be displayed.
-Mainly used for foxes.

 ## Modpacks